Spain's sickly economy sees debt costs jump

 STIFF PREMIUM

-Spain's 12-month T-bill yielded 2.623 percent in Tuesday's sale, and the 18-month bill yielded 3.110 percent.
-Both represented a sharp rise in borrowing costs compared with last month's auctions, when the 12-month bill yielded 1.418 percent and the 18-month bill yielded 1.711.
+Spain was forced to pay a stiff premium compared with a month ago when it sold 3.2 billion euros of 12- and 18-month T-bills on Tuesday.
+The 12-month bill yielded 2.623 percent compared with 1.418 percent at the last sale in March and the 18-month bill yielded 3.110 percent, up from 1.711 last month.

-Tuesday's sales marked a change from the first quarter of the year, when yields were held down as banks - backed a wall of cheap European Central Bank cash - put some of it to work in debt of countries at the fringes of the euro zone.
+The sales were in sharp contrast to the country's debt auctions in the first quarter of the year as banks, backed by a wall of cheap European Central Bank cash, put some of it to work in debt of countries at the fringes of the euro zone.

 Spain has eased its debt problem somewhat by selling almost half its planned issuance of medium and long-term debt for the year, which gave the treasury some comfort.
 "The strong demand indicates the market remains confident in the Spanish economy," a treasury statement said.